Runthescript/tor-composer/README.md

 ## Assigning Permissions

-We will need to enter the container as root and assign some permissions to the folder so that we can copy our keys into the `HiddenServiceDir`.
+You will need to enter the container as tor and assign some permissions to the folder so that we can copy our keys into the `HiddenServiceDir`.

+>[!NOTE]
+>Only tor can have permissions to modify the key directories contents.
+Else you will get an error that the directory is to permissive.

 In the terminal navigate to the root of the tor-composer project.
 You will need to start the containers with

 ```bash
 docker-compose up --build